All-China Journalists Association: Members

-Industrial Partner Organisations
+Industrial Partner Organizations

 China Photography Association

 Established in 1956, the Chinese Photography Association, renamed the Photojournalist Society of China in 1983, aims to provide a platform for photographers to express their interpretation of life in China through visual media focused on both natural landscapes and human stories.
 The association joined the All-China Journalist association upon its inception and was founded by the former head of the Xinhua News Photography Department, Shi Shaohua, who became the chairman of the new association.
-The photographer's association aimed to create photographic exhibitions, national and internationally recognised magazines and establish awards to recognise talented Chinese photographers.
+The photographer's association aimed to create photographic exhibitions, national and internationally recognized magazines and establish awards to recognize talented Chinese photographers.

 Other Industrial Partners

 The following list is current as of January 2021.